For individuals that have ever been registered as an official with the MHSAA.

 - If you are a high school student, please view the Legacy Official Information.

-- Registration applications (football and volleyball) received after August 16, 2022 will incur a $30 late fee.
+- All fall registration applications (football and volleyball) received after August 18, 2023 will incur a $30 late fee.

 Applications for registration may also be submitted online with the fees being paid by credit card or debit card.
 All registration fees are non-refundable and non-transferable so make certain you are applying for registration in the correct year.